Gantt Chart vs Pert Chart

 Multiple tasks per node vs one task per node

 In both charts, there is only one node per row or column.
-It means multiple tasks are placed under one node instead of having multiple nodes for each task, like what we do with Excel’s AutoFilter feature or pivot tables (which is why our project management software has built-in filters).
+This means we place multiple tasks under one node instead of creating multiple nodes for each task, similar to how we use Excel’s AutoFilter feature or pivot tables.
+That’s why our project management software includes built-in filters.

 Final Words